 Is The Spice Way Lavender Flowers Right for You?

-What does The Spice Way lavender tea taste like?
+What does this lavender smell like?

 As an Amazon Associate we earn from qualifying purchases.